 The texture of this vegan New York cheesecake is amazing.
 It's firm, dense, yet somehow fluffy all at the same time!
 Is your mouth watering yet?
 It's also nut-free, oil-free, tofu-free, vegan, dairy-free, gluten-free, and RAW.
-No cashews, oil or tofu in this baby, like you typically see in vegan cheesecakes/desserts.
-Coconut butter is the secret ingredient to this wonderful creation.
+No cashews, oil, or tofu in this baby!
+Coconut butter is the secret ingredient to this wonderful vegan New York cheesecake.
 Note, it is NOT the same thing as coconut oil.
 Coconut butter is the whole coconut meat shredded and processed into silky smooth butter, whereas coconut oil is just the fat separated and just taste like greasy oil.
 Do not use oil in this, it will not give the same result, at all.
 Rich flavors of vanilla and cinnamon come together in a beautifully textured cake that resembles a classic New York cheesecake.

 Cinnamon Coconut New York Style Cheesecake [Vegan, Raw, Gluten-Free]